damerell/prboomX/README.md

     * Note the order in which content is loaded matters
 * Option to skip QuickSave/QuickLoad confirmation prompt
 * Option to fix the Blockmap bug (uses blockmap bug fix from Terry Hearst, adapted from similar PR for Woof)
+* Option to change player automap arrow to a chevron shape (easier to see direction at a distance)
 * Note-taking console command
     * Jot down quick notes while playtesting.
 Notes go into a dated text file in the current working directory.
     * Each note lists the time, all loaded WAD files, player position, and an optional user-supplied message on the console.